amagioss/slv/website/docs/components/vault.md

 - Access to read secrets is strictly limited to environments the vault is shared with.

 This makes SLV particularly powerful in collaborative workflows.

+---

+## Related Topics

+- [Create a New Vault](/docs/command-reference/vault/new) - Learn how to create vaults
+- [Put a Secret](/docs/command-reference/vault/put) - Add secrets to your vault
+- [Get a Secret](/docs/command-reference/vault/get) - Retrieve secrets from your vault
+- [Quick Start Guide](/docs/quick-start) - Get started with SLV